Assailant with bow and arrows kills 5 people in Norway

 Associated Press

-COPENHAGEN, Denmark (AP) — A man armed with a bow and arrows killed five people Wednesday near the Norwegian capital of Oslo before he was arrested, authorities said.
+COPENHAGEN, Denmark (AP) — A man armed with a bow fired arrows at shoppers in a small Norwegian town Wednesday, killing five people before he was arrested, authorities said.

-The police chief in the town of Kongsberg said there was “a confrontation” between officers and the assailant, but he did not elaborate.
+The police chief in the community of Kongsberg, near the capital of Oslo, said there was “a confrontation” between officers and the assailant, but he did not elaborate.
 Two other people were wounded and hospitalized in intensive care, including an officer who was off duty and inside the shop where the attack took place, police said.

-Acting Prime Minister Erna Solberg described the attack as “gruesome” and said it was too early to speculate on the man’s motive.
+Acting Prime Minister Erna Solberg described the attack as “gruesome” and said it was too early to speculate on a motive.
 The prime minister-designate, Jonas Gahr Stoere, who is expected to take office Thursday, called the assault “a cruel and brutal act” in comments to Norwegian news agency NTB.

-Police were alerted to the attack around 6:30 p.m. and arrested the suspect about 20 minutes later.
-The community is 66 kilometers (41 miles) southwest of Oslo.
+Police were alerted to the attack around 6:15 p.m. and arrested the suspect about 30 minutes later.
+The community of some 26,000 inhabitants is about 66 kilometers (41 miles) southwest of Oslo.

-According to police, the suspect walked around the city shooting at people with arrows.
+According to police, the suspect walked around downtown Kongsberg shooting arrows.
+Aas declined to comment on reports that the man used a crossbow, saying only there were “several crime scenes.”

 The man has not been questioned yet, Aas said.